dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 Making librechat be a frame is probably the cleanest way to keep it under wraps.
 So we would have a repo, that made a branch that was our working branch, and we periodically cleaned things up, and documented the changes we were making to translate to our use case.

+If we simply recreate the entire server side api using artifact, then we have within this system a fully featured user management app ?
+And because of their incentives, we stay aligned with them almost fully ?

+permissions turn features on and off easily.

+So if we changed nothing, and just provided routes using artifact ? then, if we used frames to give extended features ?